Skip to main content

 The Paradata we refer to is the data collected during the administration of the Graduate Outcomes survey.
 We capture data relating to numerous variables, only some of which we have so far explored in detail.
 The data we have utilised and how it is used is outlined in more detail in Table 1.

 Paradata is collected for all graduates interacting with the survey (accessing the survey link online) and for those receiving calls, so is present for respondents and some non-respondents.
 Certain items of paradata are monitored with regularity whilst others are yet to be used.
 For example, paradata relating to completion dates enables us to monitor the operational running of the survey on a daily basis.
 This helps us to report on how our response rate is progressing versus the same time period during the previous year.
-In addition, variables relating to survey modes are used to make informed decision such as identifying the effectiveness of our engagement strategy and highlighting areas for improvement.
+In addition, variables relating to survey modes are used to make informed decisions such as identifying the effectiveness of our engagement strategy and highlighting areas for improvement.

 Given the widespread collection of paradata in Graduate Outcomes and other surveys, there are many research areas that could emerge from analysis of the data that could inform both the collection of paradata and how it is used.
 For instance, in collaboration with our contact centre we also use data about survey interviewers or interviewer observations to monitor progress; identify and address data collection issues.
 This is not in scope of this report as the focus is largely on the standard data items which relate to all respondents.
-In future, we are also looking at the feasibility of incorporating paradata variables into the modelling we use for case prioritization.

 How we use the Paradata

-In Year 3 we extended the number of paradata variables we have access to and report on.
+In Year 4 we extended the number of paradata variables we have access to and report on.
 This has helped our operational running of the survey, improved our understanding of how graduates interact with the survey and informed us on how best to contact graduates via our engagement strategy.

 The table below summarises how we currently use the paradata information we import daily from the survey data collection platform.